-The design and approval of a proposed wind farm relies heavily on third-party consultants (or 'experts') to prepare a range of reports related to noise assessments, visual amenity, shadow flicker, aviation impact and various environmental assessments.
+The design and approval of a proposed wind farm relies heavily on third-party consultants (or 'experts') to prepare a range of reports including assessments related to noise, visual amenity, shadow flicker, aviation impact and various environmental assessments.

 Experts are selected and paid for by the developer.
 The expert reports are typically included with the developer's submission to the responsible authority when seeking approval for the wind farm project.

-Much of the report information is based on results from predictive computer modelling and therefore the accuracy of the reports and recommendations is dependent on the quality and precision of the computer model, the accuracy of the data used and the skills of the expert in interpreting the output of the modelling analysis.
+Many of the assessment reports rely on complex calculations or results from predictive computer modelling.
+The accuracy of the assessment reports and recommendations is therefore highly dependent on the quality and precision of the assumptions used, correct application of calculations, the integrity of computer modelling applications, the accuracy of the data used and the skills of the expert in interpreting the output of the resulting analysis.

 Once the wind farm is built, experts are often re-engaged to carry out post-construction assessments.
-These assessment reports utilise actual data from the wind farm, however still rely on assumptions and modelling to analyse the collected data and present in a format to enable conclusions.
+These assessment reports utilise actual data from the wind farm, however still rely on assumptions and modelling to analyse the collected data and present in a format to derive conclusions.

-It is very common that the experts engaged to perform the design assessments and reports during the planning phase are the same experts engaged by the developer to perform the post-construction assessments.
-Developers also often use the same experts on multiple projects.
+It is very common practice that experts engaged to perform the design assessments and reports during the planning phase are the same experts engaged by the developer to perform the post-construction assessments.
+Developers may also often use the same experts on multiple projects.

-The selection and use of the same expert in both the design and then post-construction phases of a wind farm may give rise to perceived or real conflicts of interest between the developer and the expert and the desired expectations of the expert confirming a compliant wind farm.
+The selection and use of the same expert in both the design and then post-construction phases of a wind farm may give rise to perceived or real conflicts of interest between the developer and the expert and the desired expectations placed upon the expert to confirm a wind farm's compliance.
 As a hypothetical example, an acoustician engaged to assess the proposed wind farm's design for compliance with the noise standard and is then engaged to assess the operating wind farm for actual compliance, may be placed in a difficult situation if the acoustician discovers some aspects of the operating wind farm is in fact non-compliant, particularly if areas of non-compliance may be a result of errors made in the original acoustician's design assessment.

-There is certainly scope for a better separation between the experts used for the predictive assessments used in the design versus the experts used for the post-construction assessments of a wind farm, along with the addition of audits of the expert's work so as to minimise errors, maximise transparency and better manage perceived or real conflicts of interest.
+There is certainly scope for a much better separation between the experts used for the predictive assessments used in the design versus the experts used for the post-construction assessments of a wind farm, along with the addition of audits of the expert's work so as to minimise errors, maximise transparency and better manage perceived or real conflicts of interest.